A Shooting by an ICE agent on the Northside injures 1, sparks hours of protest

 A man lay face down in protest.
 Photo by Azhae’la Hanson

-Injury and death had been predicted by city officials as a surge of ICE agents, now said to number more than 3,000, converged on the city as part of an immigration crackdown ordered by Donald Trump.
-The tactics used over the last several weeks have escalated tension throughout the city, with protesters tailing agents in their vehicles and blowing whistles to draw crowds in hopes of disrupting arrests.
+Injury and death had been predicted by city officials as a surge of ICE agents, now said to number more than 3,000, converged onto Minnesota as part of an immigration crackdown ordered by U.S. President Donald Trump.
+A majority of the agents are focusing on the Twin Cities and surrounding suburbs.

-An armored vehicle wassent off with a protestor’s middle finger.
+An armored vehicle was sent off with a protestor’s middle finger.
 Photo by Azhae’la Hanson

 On Wednesday night, the rage directed at ICE agents blocking off intersections Wednesday night was palpable.